8 Quart Instant Pot Hard Boiled Eggs

 1 1/2 cups water

-6 large eggs (or less)
+6 large eggs (or fewer)

 INSTRUCTIONS

-2. Place the lid onto your instant pot and turn the steam valve to the sealing position.
+2. Place the lid onto your Instant Pot and turn the steam valve to the sealing position.

 4. While the eggs are cooking, prepare the ice bath by filling a large bowl with water and ice.

-6. Remove the eggs from the ice water bath and store them in the refrigerator until ready to use.
+6. Remove the eggs from the ice bath and store them in the refrigerator until ready to use.
 To peel, roll the eggs on a cutting board while applying gentle pressure to crack the shell.
 Peel off the shell and discard.

 NOTES